-The Genetically Engineered Models (GEM) Collection grants non-profit organizations access to several hundred proprietary GEM lines, primarily on a C57BL/6 genetic background.
+The Genetically Engineered Models (GEM) Collection offers access to several hundred proprietary GEM lines, primarily on a C57BL/6 genetic background.
 The collection contains mainly conditional and constitutive knockout (KO) mice, transgenic over-expressing lines, and conditional and constitutive targeted transgenic lines.

 Taconic's Knockout Repository

-Taconic's Knockout Repository (KOR) grants academic and commercial researchers access to over 4,000 fully licensed, knockout mouse models.
-The KOR models were generated by Lexicon Genetics Incorporated, using proprietary embryonic stem cells and two proven technologies: Gene Targeting and Gene Trapping.
+Taconic's Knockout Repository (KOR) grants researchers access to over 4,000 fully licensed, knockout mouse models.
+The KOR models were generated by Lexicon Pharmaceuticals, using proprietary embryonic stem cells and two proven technologies: Gene Targeting and Gene Trapping.
+Most lines are on a mixed 129S5 x C57BL/6J-Tyrc-Brd background.

 Here are some of the most popular repository-related questions from researchers, with responses from Taconic's GEMs Portfolio Director, Dr. Michael Seiler: